corrode/corrode.github.io/content/blog/_index.md

 ## Adding More Constraints

 It might sound simple, trivial even, but this is a very powerful technique.
-What's important is that you're handling errors at the lowest level possible.
+What's important is that you're handling errors at the lowest possible level.
 In this case when you create the `Name` object &mdash; and not when you insert it into your database for example.

-This will make your code much more robust and easier to reason about and it's easy to add more constraints as you go along.
+This will make your code much more robust and easier to reason about and it's quick to add more constraints as you go along.
 For example, we might want to make sure that the name is not longer than 100 characters and that it doesn't contain any special characters or numbers: